bepzi/.dotfiles/INSTALL.md

 private browsing mode", and set "Accept third-party cookies" to "Never".
 If it's enabled, disable the offer to save passwords in the Security section.

+Go to `about:config`.
+Create a new string pref named `widget.content.gtk-theme-override` and as a value set an installed light GTK3 theme name (e.g. `Adwaita:light`, `Breeze-Light` etc), then restart Firefox.
+This fixes issues with dark GTK themes causing unreadable input text boxes.

 Go to **Add-ons**.
 Install: